codecrafting-io/asus-setup-tool/README.md

     ![Yea Baby](https://www.memesmonkey.com/images/memesmonkey/ba/ba0418a6baea139993fc38eb95f5da04.jpeg)

-## Automatic set of profiles
+## Automatic set of profiles, and services tip

 If you create a folder "Profiles" inside "Patches" and put the files `LastProfile.xml` and `OledLastProfile.xml` from previous `LightingService` installations, the ASUS Setup Tool will set those profiles after the installation.
 Also, a new option will appear to set "Set services to manual startup and disable tasks".
-This will disable ASUS Tasks (mostly for ASUS Update), update the services `ASUS Com Service`, `ASUS HM Com Service` (LiveDash only), `AsusCertService` and `LightingService` to manual startup, and also update their dependencies to they start properly when launching the applications.
-Note, the apps may take a while to start using this.
+This will disable ASUS Tasks (mostly for ASUS Update) and update the services `ASUS Com Service`, `ASUS HM Com Service` (LiveDash only), `AsusCertService` and `LightingService` to manual startup.

+The reason behind this is to leave a minimal or no extra processes running if they don't need to.
+It's not necessary to leave `LightingService`, `ASUS COM Service`, `ASUS Cert Service` running all the time to keep your RGB settings.
+So the automatic set of profiles already does that for you.
+If you don't have the profiles at hand before installation, you can [open the services](https://www.wikihow.com/Open-Windows-Services), go to properties of each service and set the initialization type for manual.
+Once you were set, for most RGB configurations, those services are only needed to run again if you want to change the lighting or after a power loss.
+Note that when services are set to manual, the applications will take longer to start.

 ## Known Issues